watsonpaul80/tipping_monster/README.md

 If you run this file from inside `core/`, set `PYTHONPATH=..` or call it as `python -m core.dispatch_tips` so it can locate the `core` package.

+Use `--course "Royal Ascot"` (or any track name) to dispatch tips for a single meeting only.

 Tips under **0.80** confidence are automatically skipped unless their confidence band showed a positive ROI in the last 30 days (tracked in `monster_confidence_per_day_with_roi.csv`).